victronenergy/meta-victronenergy/README.md

 meta-bsp
 --------
-Provides the recipes to boot machine manufactured / shipped by victronenergy.
+Provides the recipes to boot machines manufactured / shipped by victronenergy.
 Typically bootloader + kernel.
 It shouldn't contain any "configuration", iow another distro should be able to reuse it.